GambitBSM/DDCalc/README.md

 The DDCalc software package is a set of routines and a frontend for doing various dark matter direct detection calculations for several experimental results.
-Most notably, these include likelihood
-constraints: either Poisson-based with Feldman-Cousins ordering (Feldman & Cousins 1998), or exclusion limits  based on the maximum gap method (Yellin 2002).
+Most notably, these include Poisson likelihoods (binned and unbinned) and p-values based on the maximum gap method (Yellin 2002).

 A full description of this package and the physics framework behind it can be found in the [GAMBIT DarkBit paper](DarkBitPaper.pdf):